-Below is a range of general information on Selective Mutism, in two sections:
+Below is a range of general information on Selective Mutism, in three sections:

 - view the documents in the preview panes, or

 - click Open to view the document at larger size in a new page, or

 - click to Download the document (as a pdf to your computer) for printing or sharing via email.

 The information charts below are particularly relevant for England and Wales (UK) but contain general points which may be useful elsewhere.

 NB: Page 4 below contains a glossary of abbreviations

 The links shown on the flowcharts are given in clickable form underneath each flowchart

 1. How to get help for Selective Mutism